michalbali256/hlasm-in-browser/README.md

 # How to build WASM language server

+First we need to build the language server into WASM using Emscripten.
+The WASM build like this is already commited in this repository in `src/server`.

 I build the language server inside emscripten/emsdk:2.0.34 container.
 Newer versions might work as well.

 The version of language server that works in browser is here: https://github.com/eclipse/che-che4z-lsp-for-hlasm/tree/mb/support-browser.
 Checkout it.